To Swedish American Line.

 The Stockholm (11,700 grt, 525 ft. long) was delivered to SAL in 1948.

-She is still in existence, now as the Athena of Classic International Cruises,
+this infamous liner is still in existence, now as the Astoria, though beyond recognition,

-though beyond recognition, having been completely rebuilt in Italy in the mid-1990s.
+having been completely rebuilt in Italy in the mid-1990s.
+At present she is laid up in Rotterdam,

 From a 1959 Swedish American Line cruise brochure (see below).